chrisroos/google-tag-manager/README.md

   * Triggering
     * Checkout step 1

+---

 ## Using Custom JavaScript Macro

 * [GTM using Custom JavaScript Macro](gtm-using-custom-js-macro.html)
+  * Pro: Reduces developer effort required to that of adding data-\* attributes containing information required for the checkout
+  * Con: Might become hard to manage in GTM

+### How it works

+* GTM listens for click events on elements that have the 'js-gtm-product' class.
+* The `gtm.click` event populates the `gtm.element` with the object that's been clicked (the product link in our case).
+* The `GTM Checkout XXX` variables use the `gtm.element` to read the various data-\* attributes.
+* The `Ecommerce checkout step` variable returns a JavaScript object in the correct shape to represent a Checkout event.
+This object contains the values in the various `GTM Checkout XXX` variables.
+* The `GA Ecommerce Checkout` Tag sends the data from `Ecommerce checkout step` to GA when the `Product link click` event is fired.

 ### GTM Configuration